-Funding Source Service Servic New Positions Enterprise (conti nued) FAX Transportation Department - A total of 16 positions are being added to allow the Department to hire in advance while awaiting the next Bus Driver training class to begin: (1) Transit Supervisor and (15) Bus Drivers.
-16 Enterprise Total 59 Internal Services Retirement Services - The Retirement Office is adding (1) Retirement Counselor II to address the heightened workload due to increased membership amongst active, active DROP, deferred vested, reciprocal and retiree system populations; and, (1) Senior Customer Services Clerk to assist members and retirees regarding retirement benefits, death, divorce, tax forms, deferred compensation, as well as assist with maintaining the system member portals.
+Funding Source Service New Positions Enterprise (cont inued) Airports Department - A total of 23 positions are being added: (1) Staff Assistant to perform clerical duties and assist vacancy recruitment; (1) Air Conditioning Mechanic, (1) Airports Electrician, (1) Airports Building Maintenance Technician, and (6) Custodians are being added to address the significant increases in passenger terminal activity; (3) Airport Public Safety Officers, (1) Administrative Clerk II, (3) Laborers, and (2) Radio Dispatchers are being added to augment staffing and provide more full-time resources to meet the Airports priority for safety and security; (1) Airports Operations Specialist and (2) Supervising Airports Operations Officers are being added to address the significant increases in passenger activity; (1) Airports Operations Specialist is being added at Chandler due to the increase in international flight activity and to assist in the baggage and agricultural screening process.
+23 FAX Transportation Department - A total of 16 positions are being added to allow the Department to hire in advance while awaiting the next Bus Driver training class to begin: (1) Transit Supervisor and (15) Bus Drivers.
+16 Enterprise Total 59 Internal Services Retirement Services - The Retirement Office is adding (1) Retirement Counselor II to address the heightened workload due to increased membership amongst active members, active DROP, deferred vested, reciprocal and retiree system populations; and, (1) Senior Customer Services Clerk to assist members and retirees regarding retirement benefits, death, divorce, tax forms, deferred compensation, as well as assist with maintaining the system member portals.
 Heightened workload for above services has occurred due to membership growth.
 2 Information Services - The Department is adding (1) Assistant Director to oversee the consolidation of the GIS and Network services; (1) Senior Management Analyst for financial oversight of the consolidation of the GIS and Network services, (4) Information Services Supervisors to focus on Cyber Security, the Broadband and Cellular Networks especially as it relates to Small Cell and Micro Cell 5G, the consolidation of the GIS and Network services; (1) Account Clerk I to assist the Public Safety Communications team with projects like Small Cell 5G, Public Safely Radio and other projects; (1) Executive Assistant, and (1) Programmer Analyst III to assist with the ERAP, Save our Small Businesses, MyFaxBus, Fulton App, Form 10C/10X, and COVID Screening Apps.
-9 General Services - GSD Admin is adding (1) Director to lead the new Department and (1) Executive Assistant to the Department Director; Fleet is adding (1) Staff Assistant for clerical support, (1) Maintenance & Operations Assistant for parts and supply acquisition and delivery, and (1) Light Equipment Mechanic II to assist with police vehicle maintenance; Facilities is adding (1) Chief of Facilities to manage the 15 new maintenance positions added in FY 2022, (1) Staff Assistant for clerical support, (1) Property Specialist to manage citywide leases, and (1) Storeskeeper to manage the increase in supplies and materials associated with the 15 new maintenance positions.
 9

+New

-Funding Source Service New Positions
+Funding Source Service Positions

 Internal Services (continued)

+General Services - GSD Admin is adding (1) Director to lead the new Department and (1) Executive Assistant to the Department Director; Fleet is adding (1) Staff Assistant for clerical support, (1) Maintenance & Operations Assistant for parts and supply acquisition and delivery, and (1) Light Equipment Mechanic II to assist with police vehicle maintenance; Facilities is adding (1) Chief of Facilities to manage the 15 new maintenance positions added in FY 2022, (1) Staff Assistant for clerical support, (1) Senior Accountant-Auditor to manage citywide leases, and (1) Storeskeeper to manage the increase in supplies and materials associated with the 15 new maintenance positions.
+9

 Personnel Services - Workers' Compensation is adding (2) Risk Analysts to address a 28 percent increase in claims as well as assist with the ADR Program and COVID-19 reporting; Liability Self-Insurance is adding (3) Risk Analysts to reduce the amount of outstanding claims and allow more time for investigations and claim management; and Property Self-Insurance is adding (1) Senior HR/Risk Analyst to reduce the amount of outstanding claims and allow more time for investigations and claim management.
 6

 Internal Service Total 26

-Grand Total 259
+Grand Total 285

-Authorized Full Time Equivalents by Fund Type FY 2023 Proposed Budget
+Authorized Full-Time Equivalent (FTE) by Fund Type FY 2023 Adopted Budget

-Debt Obligations Summary
+Debt Obligation Summary